CASHIER'S CHECK SCAM

 PROTECT YOURSELF :

 ?
-If possible, go to the bank with whoever is paying you and watch them get the cashier's check from a teller.
+If possible, go to the bank with the person paying you and watch the cashier’s check being issued by a teller.

 ?
-Verify funds on any check or money order you receive.
+Verify the funds on any check or money order you receive.

 ?
-Insist on other forms of payment that you know are more reliable (such as a wire transfer) but be careful about giving out your bank account information.
+Insist on more reliable forms of payment, such as a wire transfer—but be cautious about sharing your bank account information.

 ?
-Only deal with local buyers on Craigslist and similar sites, and insist on cash payments if you can't go to the bank together.
+Only deal with local buyers on Craigslist and similar platforms, and insist on cash payments if you can't visit the bank together.

 ?
-If you must take a check for more than your asking price, inform the seller that you'll wait at least two weeks before sending any money or sending merchandise.
+If you must accept a check for more than the asking price, inform the buyer that you will wait at least two weeks before sending any money or merchandise.

 ?
-Speak with a bank manager when you deposit suspect checks.
-Explain the situation and your concerns, and ask when you can be 100 percent certain that the payment is good.
-Better yet, don't accept suspect checks.
+Speak with a bank manager when depositing suspicious checks.
+Explain the situation and ask when you can be absolutely sure the funds are valid.

 MORE EXAMPLES :